 Key Findings However, they also have drawbacks.
 This five-year rule may make it less beneficial to open Roth if you're already in middle age.
 There is another reason to protect yourself from a Roth and it relates to access to income now and potential tax savings in the future.
 A Roth can take away more income in the short term because you are forced to contribute money after taxes.

+If you're looking for an alternative option, consider rolling over your IRA to gold with the best company - it could be a great way to secure your retirement funds.
 With a traditional IRA or 401 (k), on the other hand, the income required to contribute the same maximum amount to the account would be lower, since the account is based on pre-tax income.
 By contrast, Roth IRA contributions are made with after-tax money and you won't have annual RMDs.
 You can withdraw contributions to a Roth account at any time, without paying taxes or penalties.
 However, you can only withdraw your earnings tax-free after age 59 and a half, as long as you've had the account for at least five years or meet other conditions.1 otherwise, you'll have to pay taxes and penalties for them.

 One of the drawbacks of Roth IRAs is the fact that, unlike 401 (k), they don't include an initial tax break.
 If you're thinking about opening a Roth IRA account at a bank or brokerage agency where you already have an account, check to see if existing customers receive any discounts on IRA fees.
 If you don't qualify for a Roth IRA due to income limits, some investors choose to make contributions to a traditional IRA and then convert them to a Roth IRA.
 A Roth IRA can offer flexibility to manage your taxes and expenses during retirement because you can withdraw money without increasing your tax bill, which could be useful if, for example, you have to make a significant, one-time expense after you retire.